MEI Travel Banner Ad

 Mexican Riviera

-Another region that is a top cruise destination is the Mexican Riviera.
-More cruise lines are beginning to shift some of their latest and greatest ships to the West Coast.
+Another top cruise location is the Mexican Riviera.
+More and more cruise lines are beginning to shift ships to the West Coast.
+Who could blame them?

 Ports in the Mexican Riviera, like Cabo San Lucas and Puerto Vallarta, offer amazing beaches, immersive cultural and historical experiences, and a festive atmosphere day and night.
 The Mexican Riviera is much like the Caribbean for West Coasters.